 Fukuyama has actually been bothered by pain on three accessions, one, Kirie tied him out left him in an oil drum full of boiling water, two, he was hit by truck, and three, when Maharu KOed him with a kick to the face.

 Tsundere: Kirie; for instance she shows concern for Yukinari and gives him her handkerchief to help him clean up after he was badly beaten, however she was the one who beat him because she walked in on Miharu changing in the living room.
-It is also heavily implied that she secretly likes Fukuyama.
+It's also subtly implied that she may have secretly liked Fukuyama, at one point.
+Now, she can't stand him.

 Unprovoked Pervert Payback: Yukinari is often subjected to this.
 Averted with Fukuyama, who often is deserving of any punishment he receives.